codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 The scenario I have just described can create fear.
 ### New to the team
+Day one, an exciting day indeed.
+It is your first day on your new team, you want to be accepted by your new team, and so feel the need to prove yourself (no bread jokes here).
+It is the standup and you are extremely excited to pick up a story, so like Mr Unfamiliar in the previous scenario, you volunteer.

+As you settle in back at your desk, the reality sets in.
+Sure, you know the language and have been using it in production for a while now.
+But as you get further and further into the ticket, you realise you might have to change a few different parts of the system.
+This feeling of not wanting to screw up your first feature on the new team fills you with fear:

+* "what if I break something?"
+* "how will the team lead react?"

+The scenario I have just described can create fear.
 ### Lack of context
 ### Pressure from others